-It is related to three others in that group, such as heart disease, stroke, and Alzheimer’s.
+It is related to three others in the top seven group: heart disease, stroke, and Alzheimer’s.

 Followed by Southeast Asia with 82 million, Europe with 58 million, North American and the Caribbean at 46 million, Middle East and North Africa at 39 million.

 That’s quite a list.
-Instead of being overwhelmed by diabetes, this list is meant to empower you to be a happy, healthy, person with diabetes, not a diabetic person.
+Instead of being overwhelmed by diabetes, this guide is meant to empower and encourage you as a person with diabetes to live your healthiest and happiest.